kenthua/asm-observability-lab/docs/asm-slo.md

     <img src="./img/asm-slo-latency-request.png" width=30% height=30%>

 1. SLI details are now required and we need to set our threshold.
 ASM collects the raw data over a period of time and calculated as percentiles.
 Observe what the 50th, 95th and 99th percentiles are.
-Enter a `3`ms for the latency threshold.
+Enter `5`ms for the latency threshold.

     > NOTE: Set a reasonable threshold, for instance the latency shouldn't be too low that it would be difficult to maintain with minimal impact to your end users / service.
 Additional details on [setting SLI/SLOs](https://cloud.google.com/service-mesh/docs/observability/design-slo).